ln64-git/voxctl/readme.md

 # voxctl

 voxel is a terminal-based text-to-speech interface designed with modularity in mind.
 Once the server is running after inital launch, users can send provide input via command flag or API call.
-Sentences are parsed from user input sequentually for speedy response, audio clips are then queued respectively.
+Sentences are then parsed from user input sequentually for speedy response, audio clips are then queued respectively.

 ## Installation